nesciosium/CY_BSE_Portfolio/index.md

      width="1000"
      height="500" />

-Figure: LCD and Raspberry Pi Schematic
+Figure 1: LCD and Raspberry Pi Schematic
 <a href="https://newbiely.com"> Link to Website of Schematic </a>

 **Challenges/Complications:**